HaerensJanWebdesign/Bad-Website-Review/README.md

 # Markdown Warmup
-1e Taak Becode - Markdown Warmup
+1 Becode - Introductie - Markdown Warmup

+Search for an ugly website and describe what is wrong with it.

 ## We chose the site [007Museum](007museum.com).